'Write to Dream,' Right on Time

 Language and art are separately, very powerful entities.

-However, when combined, they present The Young Playwrights' Theater (YPT), a non-profit organization in Washington D.C., that's dedicated to arts education and helping the city's youth find their voices.
+However, when combined, they present The Young PlayWrights Theatre (YPT), a non-profit organization in Washington D.C., that's dedicated to arts education and helping the city's youth find their voices.

-Through interactive activities and live productions written by students and performances by professional actors, each participant is encouraged to share both their truth and story in their own way.
+Through interactive activities and live productions written by and starring students, each participant is encouraged to share both their truth and story in their own way.

-Since 1995, YPT has served more than 11,000 students and produced 300 plays.
-And, with a recent demand in programming, YPT has added something different -- a book -- to its list of creative works.
+Since 1995, YPT has served more than 12,000 students and produced 12,000 plays.
+And, with a recent demand in porgramming, YPT has added something different -- a book -- to its list of creative works.

 "Write to Dream" is YPT's first publication.